hclcnx/global-samples/README.md

 # global-sample-apps
-This repository contains a number of sample customizations used for tutorials and demos
+This repository contains a number of sample customizations used for tutorials and demos.